wez3/domoboard/README.md

 sudo systemctl start domoboard.service
 ```

 Please note that if you are running Domoboard on ports <= 1024 a user with permissions needs to be specified (User and Group under [Service]).
-Otherwise Domoboard cannot bind to the port due to a permission denied.
+Otherwise Domoboard cannot bind to the port due to a permission denied error.

 # Configuration